open-tool-forge/summon-fpga-tools/README.md

 the tools into `${HOME}/sft` directory.
 Obviously you will need some rights to install the dependencies provided by your operating system.

-As many of the tools don't have official release tarballs, we are currently building the newest `master` releases of all the tools except Yosys.
-Yosys is currently the only tool that has official release tarballs, and we stick to them for now.
-If you want to build Yosys from the bleeding cutting edge run the build script as follows: `./summon-fpga-tools.sh YOSYS_GIT=master`
+As many of the tools don't have official release tarballs, and the tools are still in very rapid development we are currently building the newest `master` releases of all the tools.

 ## Dependencies